AlanChuang1/EmotionDetectorCNN/README.md

 print(test_count)
 ```

-Here we go through our directory again and plot an example image with the corresponding expression using our test data for the y-axis for simplicity.
+We go through our directory again and plot an example image with the corresponding expression using our test data for the y-axis for simplicity.

 ```python